Lithium: lithium fluoride

-The lithium in lithium fluoride formally is in the oxidation state 1.
+The oxidation number of lithium in lithium fluoride is 1.

 - Hill system formula: F1Li1

 - Melting point: 848°C